numpy/numpy/doc/source/reference/maskedarray.generic.rst

 Accessing the data
 ------------------

-The underlying data of a masked array can be accessed through several ways:
+The underlying data of a masked array can be accessed in several ways:

 * through the :attr:`~MaskedArray.data` attribute.
 The output is a view of the array as a :class:`numpy.ndarray` or one of its subclasses, depending on the type